-If you need to secure a page on your website a robots.txt is not the way to to it.
+If you need to secure a page on your website, a robots.txt is NOT the way to do it.

 Site Structure, what is it?

 Your site structure is essential to the search engine as well as how people use your website.
-If the site structure is hard for search engines to decipher, your page may not be indexed.
-Keep it simple to follow.
+If the site structure is complicated for search engines to decipher, your page may not be indexed.
+Please keep it simple to follow.